Faith Nomura -Founder

 Mrs. Rosi teaches our youngest students in the Chicky Class.
 With Nomura Preschool since 2009, Mrs. Rosi most enjoys engaging her students in creative activities.
 She loves working with the Chickies because of their energy and enthusiasm for learning.
 Every day is an adventure!

-Lusi Young – Rooster Teacher
+Lusi Young – Kiwi Teacher